hdShang/arxiv-daily/docs/cs-CV/2025-06-26/papers/250621319v3-simvecvis-a-dataset-for-enhancing-mllms-in-visualization-understandi.md

 ---
 layout: default
-title: SimVecVis: A Dataset for Enhancing MLLMs in Visualization Understanding
+title: "SimVecVis: A Dataset for Enhancing MLLMs in Visualization Understanding"
 ---

 # SimVecVis: A Dataset for Enhancing MLLMs in Visualization Understanding